 Preventive maintenance is also known as planned & proactive maintenance because it is scheduled in advance.
 This is the most popular and used practice for maintenance activity.
 Its main focus is to avoid any problem that can cause a problem in the future.

 Preventing the potential problem is the objective of preventive maintenance activity.
-With the maintenance software, it can detect any kind of potential issue.
+Maintenance management software can detect any kind of potential issue.
 It is always economical to implement preventive maintenance rather than to wait for asset & equipment failure.

 3. Opportunity maintenance